bentoml/BentoML/bentoml/artifact/README.md

 The `bentoml.artifact` module is now deprecated.

-Use`bentoml.frameworks.*` and `bentoml.artifact.common.*` instead.
+Use`bentoml.frameworks.*` and `bentoml.service.*` instead.

 e.g.:
 ```
 from bentoml.frameworks.sklearn import SklearnModelArtifact
-from bentoml.artifact.common import PickleArtifact
+from bentoml.service.common_artifacts import PickleArtifact
 from bentoml.service.artifacts import BentoServiceArtifact
 ```